sbracegirdle/hellosite/README.md

 # Hello world site

-> What is it and why (expand into extra sub-sections with architectural overview etc if necessary)

 A very basic hello world website and httpd based container image to serve it.
 Useful for demonstrative purposes in articles and other learning material.